nasa/cumulus/docs/operator-docs/update-cumulus-dependencies.md

 ## Maintaining the current Version of a Dependency

-If you wish to maintain the current version for a specific dependency, make sure to save that version to the package.json with this command.
+If you wish to maintain the current version for a specific dependency, run this command to ensure both your package.json and package-lock.json reference that exact version of the dependency.

 ```shell
 npm install @cumulus/deployment@1.11.3 --save --save-exact